boozallen/sdp-libraries/CONTRIBUTING.rst

 How do I test my changes?
 -------------------------

-Check out `our awesome documentation`_ on writing unit tests.
+Check out `our documentation on writing unit tests`_.

 Where can I report a bug?